New Jersey Truck Accident FAQs

 Every truck accident is different.
 The law that applies to these crash cases is intricate and complicated.
 Even the smallest change in facts can make a huge difference in the eyes of the courts in New Jersey and New York.

 Fortunately, many common questions about truck accident law can be answered here.
-For more detailed answers to your questions, call 1-800-LAW-2000 or use our online form to speak to a lawyer at Davis, Saperstein & Salomon, P.C., about your case.
+For more detailed answers to your questions, call 1-800-LAW-2000 or use our online form to speak to a truck accident lawyer at Davis, Saperstein & Salomon, P.C., about your case.

 After being hit by a truck on a New Jersey roadway, you may think that any lawyer who handles car crashes is the right choice for your case.
 However, there are many differences between car crashes and truck accidents in the eyes of the law.